ebi-uniprot/uniprot-rest-api/sequence_annotation.md

 Sequence annotations describe regions or sites of interest in the protein sequence, such as post-translational modifications, binding sites, enzyme active sites, local secondary structure or other characteristics reported in the cited references.
 Sequence conflicts between references are also described in this manner.

 Sequence annotations (position-specific annotations) used to be found in the 'Sequence annotation (Features)' section in the previous version of the UniProtKB entry view.
-The flat file and XML formats still group all position-specific annotation together in a "feature table" (FT, <feature>).
+The flat file and XML formats still group all position-specific annotation together in a "feature table" (FT).
 Each sequence annotation consists of a "feature key", "from" and "to" positions as well as a short description.

 The current entry view displays annotation by subject (Function, PTM & processing, etc), and the various position-specific annotations are now distributed to the relevant new sections.